 In Meditations, Marcus Aurelius writes: "A little while and you will be nobody and nowhere, nor will anything which you now behold exist, nor one of those who are now alive.
 Nature's law is that all things change and turn, and pass away, so that in due order different things may come to be."
 A lot of people, unfortunately, would find that passage upsetting.
 Conventional wisdom tells us that if we want to live happy and fulfilling lives then we shouldn't think about death frequently because to do so is dismal and depressing.
 But Marcus Aurelius understood that it is precisely the inevitability of ceasing to exist that gives the existence we currently are experiencing such tremendous value and importance.
 He understood that there is beauty in the finite.

 "Still," you might say, "easier said than done."
-After all, even if one does begin contemplating their mortality more frequently, doing so seems to be no guarantee that any other complicated aspects of life will improve very dramatically, even if our day-to-day experience does.
-Take relationships for example or our dislike of loneliness.
+After all, even if one does begin contemplating their mortality more frequently, and their day-to-day experience improves because of this, doing so still seems to be no guarantee that any other complicated aspects of life will improve dramatically.
+Take relationships and our dislike of loneliness for example.
 We almost cannot bear the emotional ups-and-downs that come with sharing our lives with another person, nor, ironically, can we bear to endure the different set of ups-and-downs that come with living life alone.
-And yet even these anxieties can be overcome over time, if we make a mental habit of being comfortable with the idea of our own death.
+And yet I would argue that even these anxieties can be overcome over time, if we make a mental habit of being comfortable with the idea of our own death.